braph-software/BRAPH-2/tutorials/data/tut_gr_fun/readme.md

 <img src="fig01.jpg" alt="GUI for a group of subjects with functional files">

 > **Figure 1.
 GUI for a group of subjects with functional files**
-> Full graphical user interface to upload a group with functional data in BRAPH 2.0.
+> Full graphical user interface to upload a group with functional data in BRAPH 2.

 ## Generation of Example Data  [⬆](#Table-of-Contents)

-If you don't have the "Example data FUN XLS" folder inside "functional", then you can generate it by running the commands in Code 1.
+If you do not have the "Example data FUN XLS" folder inside "functional", then you can generate it by running the commands in Code 1.

 **Code 1.** **Code to generate the example data folder.**
 		This code can be used in the MatLab command line to generate the "Example data FUN XLS" folder to the "functional" pipeline folder.